3urobeat/node-steamid-resolver/README.md

     - `err` - A String detailing the reason of the failure or `null` on success
     - `steamID64` - The steamID64 of the user or `null` on failure.
 Example on success: `"76561198260031749"`

-### steamID64ToFullInfo(customURL, callback)
+### steamID64ToFullInfo(steamID64, callback)
-- `customURL` - steamID64 or full URL of the user you want to get all information of.
+- `steamID64` - steamID64 or full URL of the user you want to get all information of.
 - `callback` - Optional: Called on error or success
     - `err` - A String detailing the reason of the failure or `null` on success
     - `info` - The full information of the user as object or `null` on failure.
 Example: [Imagine this but as an object](https://steamcommunity.com/id/3urobeat?xml=1)